xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 That's it.
 Now build something useful.

-PS: I'm aware that I glanced over a few details.
+P.S.: I'm aware that I glanced over a few details.
 But this post is already far longer than I anticipated and if you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/jakobgreenfeld).